Home / Save Wildlife / Actions We Take / At the Zoo / Sustainability Practices

 Electric Vehicle Charging Stations

 The Zoo is home to seven electric-vehicle (EV) charging stations that are free for public use during our regular parking lot hours.
-The EV-charging stations were installed in 2015 thanks to funding by the Los Angeles Department of Water and Power (DWP) and the nonprofit organization Adopt a Charger, Inc.
+The EV-charging stations were installed in 2015 thanks to funding by the Los Angeles Department of Water and Power (LADWP) and the nonprofit organization Adopt a Charger, Inc.

 solar-POWERED mobile phone charging stations